Munshiram Manoharlal

 Munshiram Manoharlal Publishers Pvt.
-Ltd. (MRML) is a leading publishing house located in New Delhi, India.
+Ltd. (MRML) is an Indian publishing house based in New Delhi, India.
 Established in 1952 by Manohar Lal Jain, it is one of the oldest publishing houses in India.

 About

 MRML publishes books on social sciences and humanities and has published over 3000 academic and scholarly publications in Indian art, art history, architecture, archaeology, history, culture, politics, numismatics, geography, travel, voyages, Indian law, Indian medicine, language, literature, linguistics, dictionaries, glossaries, handbooks, indices, music, dance, theatre, religion, philosophy, Buddhism, Hinduism, Islam, Jainism, Sufism, Sikhism, tantra, mysticism, yoga, Sanskrit literature, sociology, anthropology, and related subjects.

 MRML co-publishes scholarly titles with governmental institutions and bodies such as the Indian Council of Philosophical Research (ICPR); Centre for Studies in Civilizations, which is world-renowned for the series of scholarly publications called the Project of History of Science, Philosophy and Culture (PHISPC); Indira Gandhi National Centre for the Arts (IGNCA); and Indian Council of Historical Research (ICHR).
 In addition, MRML publishes and reprints books in collaboration with university presses, independent publishers, scholars, and institutions around the world.